 AWS offers many features SMEs want a public cloud platform to deliver including high availability, redundancy, security, and many more.
 Despite the benefits AWS offers, SMEs must keep one principle in mind: they continue to retain responsibility for their data.

 This puts the onus on SMEs to back up and recover their data.
 Should their data get corrupted, deleted, lost, or encrypted, they need a solution in place to protect it.

 AWS does offer its own backup software which DCIG evaluated in its research for this report.
 However, it is a separate offering optimized for virtual machine backup to which SMEs must subscribe.
-Many SMEs will have application and data with backup and recovery requirements beyond what AWS’ own backup software offers.
-This will necessitate they acquire a third-party solution to meet their AWS backup and recovery needs.
+Many SMEs will have applications and data with backup and recovery requirements beyond what AWS’ own backup software offers.
+This will necessitate them to acquire a third-party solution to meet their AWS backup and recovery needs.

 SME AWS Cloud Backup Solutions

 In preparing this report, DCIG evaluated sixteen SME AWS cloud backup solutions based on multiple different features and capabilities.
 The general categories under which these features fell included: